Hornbill-Docs/servicemanager-user-guide/servicemanager-user-guide/service-portfolio/services/service-details.md

 - **Catalog**: Use this when the service is live.
 Support staff and subscribers can select the service when they raise requests.
 - **Retired**: Use this when the service is no longer active.
 The system removes the service from view.

-### Employee Portal
+### Service icon

-Settings to publish the service to the Employee Portal:
+Choose an icon to represent the service.
+This icon helps users visually identify the service on the Employee and Customer portals.

-- **Service Domain** - Associate the service with a domain (for example IT, HR, Facilities).
-- **Domain Category** - Select a category for services in this domain.

 ### Default mailbox